Carl Gustaf Mosander: Career

-In 1832 Jöns Jakob Berzelius retired in favor of his student Carl Gustaf Mosander who succeeded him as professor of chemistry and pharmacy in the Karolinska Institute.
+In 1832 Jöns Jakob Berzelius retired in favor of Mosander, his student, who succeeded him as professor of chemistry and pharmacy in the Karolinska Institute.

 From 1845 Mosander was also a professor at and inspector for the Pharmaceutical Institute.
 Mosander was an assistant curator of the mineralogical collections of the Swedish Museum of Natural History, founded by the Swedish Academy of Sciences in 1819.
 From 1825 he was the owner of a spa in Stockholm where people could go to drink the waters.

 Mosander discovered lanthanum in 1838.
 This came from the Cerite-(Ce) from Bastnaes, Sweden, which at the time was the only abundant source for "Cerium", which had been discovered therein by Berzelius and Hisinger, and independently by Klaproth, in 1803.
 At that time, one of the two known components of the mineral ytterbite (later named gadolinite) was a white oxide called ceria.
 Mosander partially decomposed ceria by heating it and treating the resulting salt with dilute nitric acid.

 He was hesitant to report his results, both for fear of embarrassing his mentor Berzelius, by showing that his discovery cerium was not an element; and because he was uncertain that he himself had reduced cerium to all of its components.
 Berzelius eventually suggested the name "lanthan", for "hidden" for this new discovery.